 _______

-Relations between future orientation components and perceived mother parenting, perceived father parenting and self esteem
+Relationship between future orientation components and perceived mother parenting, perceived father parenting, and self esteem

-Two findings reported in Table 9 should be noted: First, only between T1 and T2, perceived mother parenting more than perceived father parenting and self-esteem has significance relations with the motivational and the behavioral components and not with the cognitive component.
-Second, only girls' and boys' perceived father parenting and self-esteem at T3 have significant relations with future orientation components at T3.
-However, comparison of the correlations yielded no significant differences between girls and boys nor between the three time points.
+Two findings reported in Table 9 should be noted.
+First, perceived mother parenting had a significant relationship with the motivational and the behavioral components of future orientation but not with the cognitive component, only between T1 and T2.
+Second, only perceived father parenting and self-esteem at T3 had significant relationships to the components of future orientation at T3, for both male and female participants.
+However, a comparison of the correlations yielded no significant differences between male and female participants nor among the three time points.

 _______